Justin Kripps

-Justin Kripps (born January 6, 1987) is a Canadian bobsledder and an Olympic champion in two-man bobsleigh following his gold medal win at the 2018 Winter Olympics in Pyeongchang, South Korea.
+Justin Kripps (born January 6, 1987) is a retired Canadian bobsledder and an Olympic champion in two-man bobsleigh following his gold medal win at the 2018 Winter Olympics in Pyeongchang, South Korea.
 Kripps won a silver medal in the two-man event at the 2017 World Championships and a bronze in the mixed team event at the 2012 World Championships.
 He has competed in the sport since 2006 and has many World Cup podiums.
 During the 2017–18 Bobsleigh World Cup, he finished the season first in the two-man and overall, to win the Crystal Globe as overall champion.

 Career

 Kripps entered the sport of bobsledding in 2006 at the age of 19 when he participated in a testing camp.
 He had competed in athletics at Simon Fraser University where Kripps led the 4 × 100 m team (Justin Kripps, Neal Hurtubise, Rob Drapala, Brett Robinson) to All-American honors and a school record at the 2005 NAIA Outdoor Track and Field Championships in Louisville, Kentucky (SFU Athletics, 2009 & NAIA 2005).
 Kripps entered bobsleigh as he saw it as a mix of track and field and race car driving.

 During his initial years in Canada, he competed as a brakeman; Kripps won his first Bobsleigh World Cup race in the men's four-man in Cortina d'Ampezzo, Italy, in January 2008 alongside Pierre Lueders, Ken Kotyk and David Bissett.
 Kripps and Lueders were the first people to slide down the Whistler Sliding Centre in British Columbia in 2007.
 The two competed again years late in the four-man event at the 2010 Winter Olympics in Vancouver.